Joint Verification and Refinement of Language Models for Safety-Constrained Planning: Demonstration

 meaning that the system should never publish velocity when seeing a pedestrian ahead.

-We send the sets of subscribing functions $S$ and execution functions $E$ (i.e., robot APIs) along with their textual descriptions to a language model, and then query for an executable plan for a task ``turn right at a 90-degree intersection.''
-By varying the random seeds of the language model, we obtain the following two responses: Then, we follow the method in Section \ref{sec: construction} to construct an automaton-based representation for each of the executable plans and present them in Figure \ref{fig: drive-automata}.
-For brevity, the automata we present correspond to the blue parts in the plans, the rest are variable assignments, which are irrelevant to our specification.
+We send the sets of subscribing functions $S$ and execution functions $E$ (i.e., robot APIs) along with their textual descriptions to a language model.
+Then, query for a task ``turn right at a 90-degree intersection.''
+By varying the random seeds of the language model, we obtain the following two responses: Then, we follow the method in Section \ref{sec: construction} to construct an automaton-based representation for each of the executable programs and present them in Figure \ref{fig: drive-automata}.
+For brevity, the automata we present correspond to the blue parts in the programs.
+The rest are variable assignments, which are irrelevant to our specification.

 Next, we verify the two automata against our safety specification $\phi$.
-The verification results indicate that the first plan fails the specification.
+The verification results indicate that the first program fails the specification.
 The counterexample shows a scenario where another pedestrian is coming after the action ``stop.''
 There is no double check on pedestrians before publishing velocity.
-Hence, this plan fails the specification and may lead to safety risks during execution.
+Hence, this program fails the specification and may lead to safety risks during execution.
 We present an example of such a safety violation in Figure \ref{fig: drive-demo}.
-In contrast, the second plan satisfies the specification and leads to a safe execution, as presented in Figure \ref{fig: drive-demo}.
+In contrast, the second program satisfies the specification and leads to a safe execution, as presented in Figure \ref{fig: drive-demo}.

 This example indicates the necessity of our proposed method.
-The formal verification provides mathematical guarantees to the plans.
-Hence, we can catch all the edge cases that may violate safety specifications without empirical study.
+The formal verification provides mathematical guarantees for the programs.
+Hence, we can catch all the edge cases that may violate safety specifications without an empirical study.